 Do’s and Don’ts

-To ensure the report about an incident is as effective as possible, the following do’s and don’ts should be considered.
+To ensure the report is as effective as possible, the following do’s and don’ts should be considered.

 Do’s of reporting incidents